-If you are into real estate business, you understand how brutal the competition is.
-You can make your listing stand out with high-quality, accurate imageries of the surrounding land and building structure.
-You can use drones to take beautiful pictures and virtual tours of the home along with great views of the backyard.
+If you are in the real estate business, you understand how brutal the competition is.
+You can make your listing stand out with high-quality, accurate imagery of the surrounding land and building structure.
+You can use drones to take beautiful pictures and virtual tours of the home, along with great views of the backyard.
 This is sure to push your business to the next level and beat your competitors.

-Because of the bird’s eye view of the drone, the construction industry is reaping the benefits of these flying surveillance robot to the fullest.
+Because of the bird’s-eye view of the drone, the construction industry is reaping the benefits of these flying surveillance robots to the fullest.
 They offer an accurate survey of the construction site in no time.
-While building a new residential development or a skyscraper downtown, drones can play a very important role in cutting inspection time to minimal while ensuring a complete building inspection is conducted to its fullest.
+While building a new residential development or a skyscraper downtown, drones can play a very important role in cutting inspection time to a minimum, while ensuring a complete building inspection is conducted to its fullest.

 In addition to the many commercial industries benefiting from drone inspections, drones are also used by home inspectors for roof inspections.
 Whether the roof inspection is a stand-alone inspection, part of a four-point insurance inspection, or one of the many aspects of a home inspection before you buy, drones increase accessibility and safety of the home inspector.
 In cases where a rooftop is too steep, too deteriorated or damaged after a disaster, wet from recent Florida rains, or made from a material (like clay tiles) that make it difficult for the home inspector to traverse across the rooftop, drones enable home inspectors to provide better service regardless of the weather or scenario.